joesingo/cms/readme.md

 * <span id="index-page-option">**index_page:**</span> If a page is an index page (i.e. it is called index.md and there are other pages beneath it), this will be set to True

+## Static files

+Static files such as images, js scripts, css files and such should be placed in the folder specifed by `static_dir` in the site-wide config file.
+Such files can then be accessed via the URL `/static/<file>`, where `<file>` is the file path relative to `static_dir`.